dmbarbour/glas/docs/GlasDesign.md

 ## Numerics

 Glas will support many numeric literals such as `6`, `2/3`, and `3.14`.
-Complex numbers may also be supported.
+Complex numbers might also be supported.

-I'm still contemplating how to deal with representation concerns - bit width, fixed point, rationals, floating point, etc..
-I'm not satisfied with convention in this regard - too many unintuitive features and abstraction leaks.
-However, fixed-width representation is essential for performance and memory control.
-It seems feasible to approach this in terms of refinement types, operating on well-defined ranges of numbers, much like we might support fixed-width lists.
+I'm still contemplating how to control representation, fixed-width memory  concerns, etc..
+I'm not satisfied with convention in this regard (too many abstraction leaks!), so I'm hoping to find or develop safe, lossless approaches.
+Likely based around refinement and shadow types.

-I intend to maintain full precision for numbers as the default, and require explicit conversions for any loss (e.g. converting `2/3` to a float).
-I may also desire support for symbolic numbers like pi.

-Should the default type for number be a 'numeric formula' DSL?

 ### Units of Measure